 I have been working with photography, exhibiting and publishing work both in and outside the UK.
 My commercial ongoing experience is with numerous clients within the advertising and editorial sector.
 Recent commissions include national poster campaigns for Premium Bonds and Tesco both involving working with above the line London advertising agencies.

 I have also been working as a part time visiting lecturer at various colleges since 1992.
 My experience includes lecturing and tutoring students up to and including degree level, as well as assessing work and writing and delivering a variety of assignments.
-My main area of research lies in documentary photography specifically in relation to ethnic diversity and more recently in landscape and garden photography.
+My main area of research lies in documentary photography specifically in relation to ethnic diversity.

 See website http://www.roymehta.com/commissions/clients.aspx for commercial client list.